 - Consider subscribing to your new city’s local newspaper or adding the town newspaper to your browser favorites.
 This step may help you learn about events and community issues.

 - Make any arrangements for storage if necessary.

 - Talk to your doctor or health care provider for referrals and obtain all medical records and prescriptions.

 - Consider having antiques, artwork, and other valuables appraised in the event of loss or damage.

-- Start cleaning out closets, drawers, and catch all areas.
+- Start cleaning out closets and drawers, and catch all areas.

 - Think about using up foods and cleaning supplies that are difficult to move.

-- Begin scheduling disconnection of all utility services at your old home, and connection of them at your new one.
+- Begin scheduling the disconnection of all utility services at your old home and their connection at your new one.
 Be sure to disconnect the day after you leave and connect the day before you arrive.
 Often a transfer of service with gas and electric and sometimes water is the better option.
 Make those arrangements with your buyer or seller first.
 If you have any “last month” type deposits with your services, be sure to get your refund.

-- If you have decided to make this move yourself, call and reserve your truck.
+- If you have decided to make this move on your own, call and reserve your truck.

-- If you are packing yourself, obtain packing materials and start packing those items you won’t need until after you arrive in your new home.
+- If you are packing yourself, obtain packing materials and start packing items you won’t need until you arrive in your new home.

 - Make arrangements for general cleaning or carpet cleaning.

 - Do your pets or plants need special care or transportation?

 - Call your insurance company to verify coverage of your possessions during the move.